asluchych/forecasting-volatility/README.md

 ## Folders:

-presentation01: theoretical part
+presentation01: slides for presentation of theoretical part

-presentation02: application
+presentation02: slides for presentation of application

 ## Notebooks: